Kokopelli84/nfttracker/README.md

 # Nifty Tracker

-Created as part of Codework's senior curriculum, Nifty Tracker is an app that allows users to sell, track and lazy mint NFT's.
+NiftyTracker is an app that allows user to view their NFT portfolio, LazyMint NFT's & track wallets of interest with telegram notifications.

 ## Changes